hurik/impact-astar-for-entities/README.md

 ## Information
 This plugin for the [Impact Game Engine](http://impactjs.com/) adds pathfinding to the entities.
 It also has a basic path following function, a example for path drawing function and a debug panel for showing the path of all entities.

-Since version 1.0.0 it also can take also entity types into his calculation.
+Since version 1.0.0 it also can take entity types into his calculation.
 But it is only realy working for fixed obsticles.

 **Attention:**
 * The entities must be aligned with a tile and